RISE-Remote-Intranet-School-Environment/RISE-User-Management-2.0/README.md

 - Build an API for the other MS to communicate with this MS
 - Connect to db to the database

-(see also github project linked to this repo)

 ## Contributions